FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/overview.md

 * Incremental iterations of the specification released on a regular basis will provide higher value to practitioners and allow feedback as the specification develops.
 The goal is not to get to a complete, finished specification in one pass.

-### Working backwards with ease of adoption
+### Working backward with ease of adoption

-* Aim to work backwards from essential FinOps capabilities that practitioners need to perform to prioritize the dimensions, metrics and the attributes of the cost and usage data that should be defined in the specification to fulfill that capability.
+* Aim to work backward from essential FinOps capabilities that practitioners need to perform to prioritize the dimensions, metrics and attributes of the cost and usage data that should be defined in the specification to fulfill that capability.
 * Be FinOps scenario-driven.
 Define columns that answer scenario questions; don't look for scenarios to fit a column, each column must have a use case.
 * Don't add dimensions or metrics to the specification just because it can be added.
 * When defining the specification, consideration should be made to existing data already in the major providers' (AWS, GCP, Azure, OCI) datasets.